1. Home

 Expensive Arbitration Clauses

 Alternative loan contracts generally have expensive arbitration clauses, where the debtor agrees to forgo the traditional legal process for a binding decision from designated arbitrators.
 Arbitration clauses are not favorable to borrowers.
 They often dictate where a legal case can be heard, usually in a creditor-friendly state far removed from the borrower.
-This creates added expenses to a case even before it’s heard on the merits.
+This creates added expenses for a case even before it’s heard on the merits.
 Arbitration decisions usually cannot be appealed (binding arbitration).
 Finally, professional arbitrators have been criticized for having biases in favor of lenders, since successful arbitrators make their living from work referred to them by the lending industry.

 Disturbing Consent Judgments

 Many lenders have business borrowers essentially endorse a “consent judgment” before the ink is even dry on the original lending agreement.
 In a consent judgment, the borrower admits to a default and to the terms of a judgment against them, waiving any legal protections that they might otherwise have.
-Lender’s will say that this instrument is harmless and only used if there is an actual default.
+Lenders will say that this instrument is harmless and only used if there is an actual default.
 It’s a disturbing trend because it sets the borrower up for failure and legally neutralizes them.
 (Imagine a hospital locating a hamburger stand next to the cardiac care unit or meeting a bank’s REO bank officer right after you close on the purchase of your home.)

 Personal Guarantees on Business Loan